ruedagarcialaura/Bachelor-Thesis-TUM-GUI-for-Performance-evaluation-of-opensource-5G-private-network-srsRAN-/readme.md

 ## Usage

 To use the GUI, follow these steps:
-1. **Connect to the Network**: Navigate to the "Connect to the Network" view and establish an SSH connection.
+1. **Connect to the Network**: Navigate to the "Connect to the Network" view, enter your credentials to connect to the three remote PCs.
+This is for example, your Ubuntu user name and password.
+Enter the IP address of the three PCs.
-2. **Capture Traffic**: Go to the "Capture Traffic" view to generate and capture network traffic.
+2. **Capture Traffic**: Go to the "Capture Traffic" view.
+First you need to fill the parameters:

+- Fill the network interface names, these correspond to the ones for the User plane traffic (UE: tun_srsue and core: ogstun).
+- Fill the parameters choice for the traffic that you want to send (Bit rate, packet size, traffic direction, and iteration number (1-10))
+-Fill the IPv4 adresses needed to send traffic.
+Core IP address is always 10.45.0.1 and UE's IP address changes everytime it gets a PDU session, and it will be something like 10.45.0.x.

+Once all the parameters are filled, it is time to start wireshark and generate the traffic:

+- Start wireshark on both Core Network and UE PCs by clicking on "start capture" button.
+- Start the "server side" for the iperf3 traffic generation by clicking on "Start Server"
+- Start the traffic by clicking on "Generate traffic".

+Once the iperf3 traffic is done, the trace will appear on the view in the blank boxes.

+- Click on "Stop wireshark" and all traffic will be saved to two .pcap files in your local directory.
+- Click on "Stop server" if you are not going to send any more traffic.

+The button for "Stop traffic" is not always needed, only in the cases of the UE disconnecting from the network before the iperf3 traffic generation has finished.
+This happens frequently when sending traffic in the downlink direction.

-3. **Perform Calculations**: Move to the "Calculations" view to process the captured data and calculate the key metrics.
+3. **Perform Calculations**: Move to the "Calculations" view.

+- Here choose the parameter for the combination of parameters of the traffic you saved, and the iteration number.
+- Click on "Calculate" and the GUI will take those 2 .pcap files and do the calculations.
+On screen you will see the average values for all the key metrics.

+Besides, for each metric, a file with all the values (for each packet) will also be generated for future plotting.
+Only the first 10,000 packets from each pcap will be used for the calculations.

-4. **View Iteration Plots**: Check the "Iteration Plots" view to see the average values of the key metrics.
+4. **View Iteration Plots**: Check the "Iteration Plots" view.
+This view is useful if you generated more than one iteration.
+Here you can see the differences between each iteration.

+- Choose the parameters again to see the results of your generated traffic.
+- In the "metric" box you can choose between: latency, packet loss, inter arrival time, all metrics and a comparation for sending and receiving throughput.

 5. **Plot Per-Packet**: Finally, use the "Plot Per-Packet" view to visualize the data on a per-packet basis.

-For more detailed information, please refer to the user manual or contact the author.
+This GUI is very useful but it can also not be very intuitive.
+If you have any questions: ruedagarcialaura1502@gmail.com